 - Advised ZTE on one of the largest settlements in the history of US export control and sanctions enforcement.

 The London-based team at Mayer Brown International LLP comprises of US and UK-qualified practitioners with specialist expertise in export controls and sanctions.
 The department, which is a part of the firm’s government and global trade group, also handles complex trade remedy investigations, and EU and international customs.
 Practice head Jason Hungerford has experience of the defence, oil and gas, mining, heavy machinery and engineering sectors.
 Senior associate Paul Whitfield-Jones is also recommended.

 ‘We work very closely with Mayer Brown, and have held a number of joint events together.
 Clearly, the depth of knowledge of its staff is very high, and they seemingly have an effortlessly engaging way in seeking to get across complex subjects to people.
 I would unhesitatingly recommend their services to anyone in need of such legal assistance.

 Engaging, very knowledgeable and hugely supportive and helpful.
 Whilst I realise that I only know a handful of people there, Paul Whitfield-Jones and Jason Hungerford give me nothing but total confidence in the capabilities of the rest of their staff‘

 International Swaps and Derivatives Association

 Sanctions advice forms the bedrock of Winston & Strawn LLP’s international trade work.
 The team is adept at handling issues for Japan- and Russia-based clients, among other multinational companies.
 Peter Crowther, who heads up the department, has significant experience of providing regulatory advice.

 Apollo Syndicate Management

-- Advised Liberty Specialty Markets in relation to the application of international trade sanctions to the client’s business.
+- Advising Liberty Specialty Markets on the application of international trade sanctions to its business.